Greg Bautzer: Early life

 Bautzer attended San Pedro High School where he was an exemplary student.
 A self-disciplined young man of considerable scholastic achievement, he was also endowed with a congenial, enthusiastic personality that easily attracted friendships.
 While in high school, Bautzer took an active interest in public speaking and while yet a teenager, gained community recognition for his debating skills.
 He proceeded to enter national oratorical competitions.
 In 1926, he took second place in the West Coast division of the National Oratorical Contest, winning two hundred fifty dollars.

 In 1927, Bautzer and his mother relocated to another part of Los Angeles where she had accepted an appointment as principal of an area school.
-In 1928, he entered the University of Southern California on a scholarship.
-He became a member of the Phi Kappa Psi Fraternity, the Skull and Dagger honor society, and captain of the varsity debate team.
+In 1928, he entered the University of Southern California (USC) on a scholarship.
+He became a member of the Phi Kappa Psi fraternity, the Skull and Dagger honor society, and captain of the varsity debate team.
 In 1930, he was honored by being selected as one of three university students to be on the All California Collegiate Debate team.
 Bautzer graduated with a bachelor's degree from USC in June 1932.
 Before continuing his education at USC Law School, he took a year off from his studies to work and save money.
 He obtained his law degree in 1936.

 Personal life

 While attending law school, Bautzer met socialite Marion Jahns; they married on January 2, 1935 and divorced in 1937.
+From 1938 to 1941, he owned a home at 1764 Prospect Drive in the Laurel Canyon area of Los Angeles.
 After becoming established in Hollywood, Bautzer was engaged to actresses Barbara Payton, Dorothy Lamour and Lana Turner.
 Turner was only 16 when she and Bautzer started to date.
 He had another brief marriage to actress Buff Cobb, but the couple divorced after six months.

 Bautzer's best known romance was with actress Joan Crawford.
 Their four-year relationship was reportedly on and off, as well as publicly heated at times, with Bautzer seen by many as Crawford's "escort".

 On June 10, 1956, Bautzer married actress Dana Wynter.
 They had one son, Mark Ragan Bautzer.
 The couple divorced in 1981.

+The last of Bautzer's four wives, and his surviving widow, was Nicola Schenck Dantine, the daughter of film mogul Nicholas Schenck and an actress also known as Niki Dantine.